Confederate Railroad Construction Plans

 Arkansas

-This 125-mile long road was authorized and organized just before the war started.
-It appears grading was done, but no iron was laid.
+This 163-mile long road was authorized in 1853.
+Grading was done, but no iron was laid until 1870.
+Jesse Turner was President from the beginning until after the war.
 S. Martin was the Secretary in 1861.

 NP, ARG 4-27-61